harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart.md

 10. Select **Save and Continue**.
 11. Once the test connection succeeds, select **Finish**.
 The connector now appears in the **Connectors** list.

-## Install Cloud Foundry Command Line Interface (CF CLI) on your Harness delegate
+## Install Cloud Foundry Command Line Interface (CF CLI) on your Harness Delegate

-After the delegate pods are created, you must edit your Harness delegate YAML to install CF CLI v7, `autoscaler`, and `Create-Service-Push` plugins.
+After the delegate pods are created, you must edit your Harness Delegate YAML to install CF CLI v7, `autoscaler`, and `Create-Service-Push` plugins.

 1. Open the `delegate.yaml` in a text editor.
 2. Locate the environment variable `INIT_SCRIPT` in the `Deployment` object.